Mentors4EDU/Todo-List/log.md

 **Today's Progress**: Updated some dev dependencies
 🔥 Updated Lonero's ReadtheDocs further (again)

 **Thoughts**: I been getting some stuff out of the way, so that is good.
-Also, I finally figured out how to make a "Table of Contents" on Spinx.
+Also, I finally figured out how to make a "Table of Contents" on Sphinx.
 That took longer then it needed to.